Skip to main content

 AdapterBinaryTurn-1 system promptTurn-2+ persistenceOutputNotes

-CLAUDE_CODEclaude --print --output-format stream-json --include-partial-messages --dangerously-skip-permissions --verbose--system-prompt flagAGENTS.md + canonical memory file set written to CWDstream-JSON on stdoutSupports --model, --tools, --mcp-config <path>.
+CLAUDE_CODEclaude --print --output-format stream-json --include-partial-messages --dangerously-skip-permissions --verbose--system-prompt flagAGENTS.md + canonical memory file set written to CWDstream-JSON on stdoutSupports --model, --mcp-config <path>. --tools is always passed with the per-profile built-in allowlist (see below).
 Default.

-CODEX_CLIcodex exec --json --sandbox <mode>[SYSTEM]/[USER] prepend in the prompt body (Codex has no system-prompt flag)AGENTS.md written into CWD before execNDJSON--sandbox enabled when tool_profile=CODING.
+CODEX_CLIcodex exec --json --sandbox <mode>[SYSTEM]/[USER] prepend in the prompt body (Codex has no system-prompt flag)AGENTS.md written into CWD before execNDJSON--sandbox is always passed: read-only for tool_profile=MINIMAL, workspace-write otherwise.

-OPENCODEopencode run <message>[SYSTEM]/[USER] prependAGENTS.md written into CWD before exectextsst.dev’s BYOK CLI; works with any provider.
+OPENCODEopencode run --format json[SYSTEM]/[USER] prependAGENTS.md written into CWD before execsingle JSON object (no streaming)sst.dev’s BYOK CLI; works with any provider.

 CURSOR_CLIcursor-agent -p --output-format stream-json[SYSTEM]/[USER] prepend (no --system-prompt flag in headless mode).cursor/rules/, AGENTS.md, CLAUDE.md written into CWDstream-JSON on stdout (same shape as Claude Code)Added 2026-04. -m <model> for model override.